Negotium-Solutions/negotium-app/README.md

 How to run the app
 1. php artisan serve
-2. npm run dev
-    - Click on the url provided after running "npm run dev"
+    - Click on the url provided after running "php artisan serve"
+    - 127.0.0.1:8000
+npm run dev
 3. login with the following user:
     Username: admin@negotium-solutions.com
     Password: password